FIRST TIME BUYER PROGRAMS

-In Sept 2019, the Federal Government introduced as part of the National Housing Strategy, the First-Time Home Buyer Incentive Plan.
-This program is a 3year initiative and will accept applications until Sept 2022 (must close by March 31, 2024).
+Starting in Sept 2019, the Federal Government introduced this program as a 3yr intiative will accept applications until Sept 2022 (must close by March 31, 2024).
 It is a shared equity program between the applicant/s and the Government on insured mortgages.

 Main Details of Program

 The applicant's are not responsible to repay the incentive until the property is sold or at after 25yrs.
-So while there are no payments on the incentive, at the sale of the property the incentive needs to be repaid based on the fair market value at that time - up or down.
-So if you bought at $400,000 and had taken a 5% incentive; then sold at $380,000 4 years later, you would need to repay 5% of $380,000.
-If the value goes up - you pay 5% of the increased value.
+So while there are no payments on the incentive, at the sale of the property the incentive needs to be repaid based on the fair market value at that time - up or down based on the percentage initially provided.